ipu69/pyqumo_old/README.md

-# pyqumo
-Queueing models implemented in Python
+# PyQumo - Queueing models in Python